 Your current mortgage may be portable to a new property, so ensure you speak to your lender about this option.
 When you port your mortgage, you transfer your existing mortgage from one property to another, with your current rate and term intact.
 This may prove to be a beneficial option, especially if the interest on your current mortgage is very low.
 You may also be able to blend the rate on your existing mortgage with the new one, possibly avoiding penalty fees associated with paying off your mortgage early.

-- Bridge financing - It's very possible the possession date of your new home occurs before the closing date of your old home.
-As a result, you may not have enough cash to cover the down payment, land transfers taxes, legal fees, etc. Your lender can provide financial aid with bridge financing, which is a short-term loan to cover these costs.
+- Bridge financing: It's very possible the possession date of your new home occurs before the closing date of your old home.
+As a result, you may not have enough cash to cover the down payment, land transfers taxes, legal fees, etc. Your lender can provide financial aid with bridge financing, a short-term loan to cover these costs.

-- Contract contingency - Depending on market conditions, it may be possible to incorporate a contingency into your contract that requries the successful sale of your exising home before purchasing the new one.
+- Contract contingency: Depending on market conditions, it may be possible to incorporate a contingency into your contract that requires the successful sale of your existing home before purchasing the new one.

-- Rent-back agreement - A potentially good option if you'll be selling first and haven't secured a new home yet.
+- Rent-back agreement: A potentially good option if you'll be selling first and haven't secured a new home yet.
 A rent-back agreement allows the seller to "rent" their old home after they've sold it.
 The lender and buyer agree that the seller will be able to live in the property for a predetermined period of time.
-The benefit to the buyer is the ability to collect rental income or negotiate a more favourable price, while the seller is relieved of the stress of purchasing a new home right away.
+The benefit to the buyer is the ability to collect rental income or negotiate a more favourable price.
+At the same time, the seller is relieved of the stress of purchasing a new home right away.

 Although buying and selling a home at the same time comes with many challenges, you can alleviate much of the stress and keep unpleasant surprises at bay by crafting a logical and thorough plan.
 Assess your financial situation, research the market, schedule carefully, understand your financing options, and plan accordingly for contingencies.